arangodb/docs/3.6/aql/invocation-with-arangosh.md

 There are further options that can be passed in the *options* attribute of the *_query* method:

+- *fullCount*: if set to _true_ and the query contains a _LIMIT_ clause, then the result will have an extra attribute with the sub-attributes _stats_ and _fullCount_, `{ ... , "extra": { "stats": { "fullCount": 123 } } }`.
+The _fullCount_ attribute will
+  contain the number of documents in the result before the last top-level LIMIT in the query was applied.
+It can be used to count the number of documents that match certain filter criteria, but only return a subset of them, in one go.
+It is thus similar to MySQL's _SQL_CALC_FOUND_ROWS_ hint.
+Note that setting the option will disable a few LIMIT optimizations and may lead to more documents being processed, and thus make queries run longer.
+Note that the _fullCount_ attribute may only be present in the result if the query has a top-level LIMIT clause and the LIMIT clause is actually used in the query.

 - *failOnWarning*: when set to *true*, this will make the query throw an exception and abort in case a warning occurs.
 This option should be used in development to catch errors early.
 If set to *false*, warnings will not be propagated to exceptions and